Call This Bernie Sanders Phone Sex Hotline & You WON'T Be Disappointed

 Were you aware that you're marrying Mr. Income Inequality with a "luxury" ad when you made The People's Perfume?
 Was that intentional?

 "I'm glad you asked, because no one's asked me that.
-We were shooting outside in nature — hence Green New Deal — but I wanted to make sure the ads feel luxurious.
+We were shooting outside in nature — to evoke the Green New Deal — but I wanted to make sure the ads feel luxurious.
 I think there's a misconception about socialism that it means we can't have nice things.
 I love nice clothes, I love designer clothes, I love perfume, I love lipstick.
 I also love talking about income inequality and prison reform.
 Democratic socialism is really just asking people not to economically oppress each other."

 "We started working on this before the hot girls hashtag, but that hashtag had the same concern that I had, which is to ask people to stop painting Bernie supporters as these white dudes because that's not his only support.
-I'm actually in a group called Titsout4Bernie, which is a bicoastal group of women, we meet regularly online to talk about what we're doing to help Bernie’s candidacy, basically do guerrilla grassroots online organizing."
+I'm actually in a group called Titsout4Bernie, which is a bicoastal group of women who meet regularly online to talk about what we're doing to help Bernie’s candidacy, basically do guerrilla, grassroots online organizing."

-Do you think this type of tongue-in-cheek humor is the future of political ads?
+Do you think what you're doing could be the future of political ads?

-"In an era where there's so much media and you're constantly inundated, you can't make something generic with stock footage anymore.
+"In an era when there's so much media and you're constantly inundated, you can't make something generic with stock footage anymore.
 People won't notice it.
 You have to make something that grabs people's attention and is interesting and creative and meaningful.
 Bernie speaks so authentically, and we don't live in a world where you can be cheesy and fake anymore, because we can Google it in two seconds and know that you're lying."

 Advertisement